junxit/us-congress-bills-114/metadata.md

 - 2016-04-26 — Mr. Gibbs moved to suspend the rules and pass the bill, as amended.
 - 2016-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1958)
 - 2016-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1958)
+- 2016-04-27 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2016-05-12 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate bill by Unanimous Consent.(text as Senate agreed to House amendment: CR S2794)
+- 2016-05-12 — Senate agreed to the House amendment to the Senate bill by Unanimous Consent. (text as Senate agreed to House amendment: CR S2794)
+- 2016-05-13 — Message on Senate action sent to the House.
+- 2016-05-18 — Presented to President.
+- 2016-05-18 — Presented to President.
+- 2016-05-20 — Became Public Law No: 114-162.
+- 2016-05-20 — Became Public Law No: 114-162.
+- 2016-05-20 — Signed by President.
+- 2016-05-20 — Signed by President.